ac812/mcb-python/_sources/practical1.md

+# Practical 1
-# Getting started with Python Programming
+# Getting started with Python programming

 ## Aim
 The aim of this practical is to learn the Python programming language syntax and its core programming concepts and